ameshkov/gocurl/README.md

   gocurl [OPTIONS]

 Application Options:
       --url=<URL>                                           URL the request will be made to.
 Can be specified without any flags.
   -X, --request=<method>                                    HTTP method.
 GET by default.
-  -d, --data=<data>                                         Sends the specified data to the HTTP server using content type
+  -d, --data=<data>                                         Sends the specified data to the HTTP
+                                                            server using content type
                                                             application/x-www-form-urlencoded.
   -H, --header=                                             Extra header to include in the request.
-Can be specified multiple
+                                                            Can be specified multiple times.
-                                                            times.
   -x, --proxy=[protocol://username:password@]host[:port]    Use the specified proxy.
+The proxy
-The proxy string can be specified with a
+                                                            string can be specified with a
                                                             protocol:// prefix.
       --connect-to=<HOST1:PORT1:HOST2:PORT2>                For a request to the given HOST1:PORT1 pair, connect to HOST2:PORT2 instead.
                                                             Can be specified multiple times.
   -I, --head                                                Fetch the headers only.
-  -k, --insecure                                            Disables TLS verification of the connection.
+  -k, --insecure                                            Disables TLS verification of the
+                                                            connection.
       --tlsv1.3                                             Forces gocurl to use TLS v1.3.
       --tlsv1.2                                             Forces gocurl to use TLS v1.2.
       --http1.1                                             Forces gocurl to use HTTP v1.1.
       --http2                                               Forces gocurl to use HTTP v2.
       --http3                                               Forces gocurl to use HTTP v3.
       --ech                                                 Enables ECH support for the request.
       --echconfig=<base64-encoded data>                     ECH configuration to use for this request.
-Implicitly enables --ech when specified.
+Implicitly enables --ech when
+                                                            specified.
+  -4, --ipv4                                                This option tells gocurl to use IPv4
+                                                            addresses only when resolving host
+                                                            names.
+  -6, --ipv6                                                This option tells gocurl to use IPv6
+                                                            addresses only when resolving host
+                                                            names.
       --dns-servers=<DNSADDR1,DNSADDR2>                     DNS servers to use when making the request.
-Supports encrypted DNS: tls://, https://, quic://, sdns://
+Supports encrypted DNS:
+                                                            tls://, https://, quic://, sdns://
       --resolve=<[+]host:port:addr[,addr]...>               Provide a custom address for a specific host. port is ignored by gocurl. '*' can be used instead of the host name.
                                                             Can be specified multiple times.
       --tls-split-hello=<CHUNKSIZE:DELAY>                   An option that allows splitting TLS ClientHello in two parts in order to avoid common DPI systems detecting TLS.
-CHUNKSIZE is the size of the first bytes before ClientHello is split, DELAY is delay in milliseconds before sending the second part.
+                                                            CHUNKSIZE is the size of the first bytes before ClientHello is split,
+                                                            DELAY is delay in milliseconds before
+                                                            sending the second part.
-      --json-output                                         Makes gocurl write machine-readable output in JSON format.
+      --json-output                                         Makes gocurl write machine-readable
+                                                            output in JSON format.
-  -o, --output=<file>                                       Defines where to write the received data.
-If not set, gocurl will
+  -o, --output=<file>                                       Defines where to write the received
-                                                            write everything to stdout.
+                                                            data.
+If not set, gocurl will write everything to stdout.
       --experiment=<name[:value]>                           Allows enabling experimental options.
-See the documentation for available options.
-Can be specified multiple times.
+                                                            See the documentation for available
+                                                            options.
+Can be specified multiple
+                                                            times.
   -v, --verbose                                             Verbose output (optional).

 Help Options: